secretstartups/handbook/support/managers/change-management.html.md

 gathering data and feedback, choosing a path forward, rolling out a change, managing adoption, and reviewing results for future improvements.

-## (Optional) Start with a Request for Comments (RFC)
+## Start with a Request for Comments (RFC)

-If you have an idea but aren't ready to propose a change yet, you can start with the [Request for Comments](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/new?issuable_template=Request%20for%20Comments) issue template.
+If you have an idea but aren't ready to propose specific changes yet, you can start with the [Request for Comments](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/new?issuable_template=Request%20for%20Comments) issue template.
 The template includes guidance on how to make your RFC.